zuozhenggh/learning-library/data-management-library/database/app-continuity/setup/livelabs-VBox-setup.md

     ![](./images/vagrant-3.png " ")

-## Step 3 Clone the RAC Vagrant project from github
+## Task 3: Clone the RAC Vagrant project from github

 1. Create a directory to house the RAC vagrant project